Big Beer, dogged by sagging brands, tries to control the market.

 So Big Beer with its languishing brands is once again trying to take control of this $108-billion market.
 AB InBev, the world’s largest brewing conglomerate (among others, it has acquired Anheuser-Busch and a gaggle of US craft brewers), and Molson Coors, the world’s third largest brewer (among others, it has acquired MillerCoors and a number of US craft brewers), carve up between them about 90% of US beer production.

 Where are the folks from the Antitrust Division of the US Department of Justice?
 No one knows.
 Meanwhile, the largest two brewing conglomerates that dominate the US market are marketing what CNN calls “fake-craft brands.”
+In this clip, Sam Adams beer founder Jim Koch tells CNN that this threatens the real deal.

 This is how the American Beer War has turned sour.
 Read… Layoffs Hit Craft Brewer, as Big Beer, Big Money, Overcapacity Rattle American Craft Beer Market